Black Girls Create Community Code of Conduct & Guidelines

 Threads are best for side conversations when you want to delve deeply into a topic with a subset of members in the channel.

 Conversations move quickly.
-If a channel has moved on and you’d like to bring the conversation back for another round, you can copy the link to the last message into your message to the channel and bring the conversation back.
+If a channel has moved on and you’d like to bring the conversation back for another round, you can share the message or copy the link to the last message into your message to the channel and bring the conversation back.

 To copy links, hover over the message.
 Where the options to start a thread are, click the ellipsis and choose copy link.